pinterest/slackminion/README.md

 self.start_timer(func, duration)
 ```
 * func: A reference to the function to run
-* duration: Time in minutes to wait before running
+* duration: Time in seconds to wait before running

 A timer can be stopped if it hasn't fired yet.
 ```